geomatics-io/ObjectListView/docs/recipes.rst

 The `TreeListView` caches the list of children under each branch.
 This is helpful when the list of children is expensive to calculate.
 To force the `TreeListView` to refetch the list of children, call `RefreshObject()` on the parent.

+To see an example of how to use drag and drop on a `TreeListView`, read :ref:`this blog <blog-rearrangingtreelistview>`.

 Notes
 ^^^^^